Limb and joint preservation in Denver

 Nonsurgical treatments for limb conditions

-Before that time comes, if at all, your treatment plan may include one of or a combination of the below:
+Your nonsurgical treatment plan may include one or a combination of:

-Nonsurgical treatments can slow the progression of certain conditions, but may not stop them altogether, thus requiring surgery.
-If nonsurgical means are completely ineffective or have simply run their course, we will work with you to determine the best course of surgical treatment.
+Nonsurgical treatments can slow the progression of certain conditions, but may not stop them altogether.
+This means surgery may ultimately be required.
+Similarly, if nonsurgical means are completely ineffective, we will work with you to determine the best course of surgical treatment.

 Limb-salvaging surgical treatments

 Limb conditions require specialized treatment, and this is why our care team encompasses so many different disciplines.
-To continue to deliver effective treatment, we need to be able to treat a diverse range of conditions, and that's exactly what we do.
+To continue to deliver effective treatment, we need to be able to treat a diverse range of conditions.
 After your diagnosis and any nonsurgical treatments, your care plan may include one of the numerous surgical procedures we offer.

 Arthroscopic surgery